5 Tips for Winning a Wrongful Termination Case

 It doesn’t matter which protected feature has led to your termination as long as you can prove that your termination falls under one of the protections.
 You can gather evidence from several different sources that may help you support your claim.

-The most important one is eyewitnesses accounts of events that led up to your termination notice being received.
+The most important one is eyewitness accounts of events that led up to your termination notice being received.
 The second is any communication that has taken place that indicates the reason for your termination.
 This could be text messages or emails that reveal the reason for your termination.

 4. Proof of Damages